Week 2 Introduction

 If you think that your child is eligible for free school meals then please complete the form using the link below and return this form to us by emailing it to email@example.com

-What should I do if I need to leave college during the day for a medical appointment?
+What do I do if my child needs to leave school during the day for a medical appointment?

-The turning circle is very busy and we do not recommend that you are dropped off or picked up there.
-The turning circle is closed to parents at peek times to let buses in and out.
-A better place is Watergate park.
-This is a huge car park just 2 minutes’ walk for the college.
-Please ask your parents or carers to avoid parking in the streets around the college out of courtesy for our neighbours.
+Students are expected to be dropped off in Watergate Forest Car Park which is a huge car park just a 2 minute walk from school.
+It is imperative that parents or carers avoid parking in the streets around the college out of courtesy for our neighbours.
 The small car park below the college (used to access the Watergate fields and pitches) is out of bounds to students except the sixth form.
 Cars should not be parked on the road outside the college.

-If I have a uniform problem what should I do?
+If my child has a uniform problem, what should I do?

-What is the procedure if a I have been absent from College?
+What is the procedure if my son/daughter has been absent from college?

-If you are ill on a school day then please ask a parent or carer to phone into college before 8:30am, this is important as it will help us know you are safe.
-When you return to college please bring a note from your parent or carer explaining your absence.
+If a student is ill on a school day a parent or carer must phone into college before 8:30am to outline the absence, this is important as we need to account for the safety of all students.
+On return to college, students must bring a note from their parent or carer explaining their absence – this must be written to their tutor.

-How should I apply for an authorised absence for a non-medical reason?
+How do I apply for an authorised absence for a non-medical reason?

 Emmanuel does not routinely authorise holidays during term time.
-If you need time off College for a different reason then please ask your parent or carer to write to the Principal for an authorised absence.
+If a student needs time off College for a different reasons this must be communicated in advance.

-What are the rules regarding crossing the roads around Emmanuel?
+What are the rules regarding crossing roads near Emmanuel College?

 The roads around college are very busy.
 Students are only permitted to cross the roads at the crossings at the top of Lobley Hill.

-What happens if you are ill during the college day
+What happens if my son/daughter are ill during the school day?

 The 3 big events are: